ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 To compare and choose the best architecture between all proposals, we used grades to note each one in function of their behavior in multiple scenarios.
 It is called *qualitative-analysis approach*.

 Then we take into account the reviews from each module’s team.
 Indeed, they had to read and verify the documented architecture produced to ensure it matches the set of their own requirements.
-If one need is not answered, the architecture has to be redesigned by integrating the correction and follow the same process : it is a small V-Model.
+If one need is not answered, the architecture has to be redesigned by integrating the correction and follow the same process: it is a small V-Model.

 #### summary :